COVID-19 Vaccine Hesitancy

 Hsieh and colleagues’ research found that the suspension was not associated with an increase in hesitancy overall but could have had an impact on how individuals who were hesitant rationalized their views.
 Specifically, the researchers observed a significant increase in the likelihood of people being concerned about the side effects of COVID-19 vaccines following the suspension recommendation.
 Understanding the impact of pauses like the J&J vaccine suspension is important for the US and globally, as such pauses are an important piece of the safety system in place for vaccine roll-out.

-Learn more: Explore the resource CHDS teaching materials on Dis/mis-information and vaccine hesitancy
+Learn more: Explore CHDS teaching materials on dis/mis-information and vaccine hesitancy

 Related news: Interventions to Increase HPV Vaccine Uptake Are Cost-Effective